oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/use_cases.rst

         horizon: 1
         target_column: y

 Model Parameterization
 ----------------------

-When using autots, there are model_list *families*.
-These families are named after the shared characteristics of the models included.
-For example, we can use the autots "superfast" model_list and set it in the following way:
+When using AutoTS, there are *model_list* families, which group models based on shared characteristics.
+For example, to use the "superfast" model_list in AutoTS, configure it as follows:

 .. code-block:: yaml